|

 Support MENA countries to achieve their development goals of energy security, industrial growth and diversification, and regional integration

-gigawatt-scale deployment through 11 commercial-scale power plants over a 3-5 year time-frame would provide the critical mass of investments necessary to attract significant private sector interest, benefit from economies of scale to reduce cost, result in learning in diverse operating conditions, and manage risk.
+The proposed gigawatt-scale deployment through 11 commercial-scale power plants over a 3-5 year time-frame would provide the critical mass of investments necessary to attract significant private sector interest, benefit from economies of scale to reduce cost, result in learning in diverse operating conditions, and manage risk.

 Officials stated "This is a most strategic and significant initiative for MENA countries.
 The initiative would leverage energy diversification, while promoting Euro-Mediterranean integration to the benefit of MENA countries that will be able to exploit one of the major untapped sources of energy.
 This endeavor is far-reaching with global objectives, implications, and potential impact.
-It will facilitate faster and greater diffusion of this technology in this region which holds significant potential for
+It will facilitate faster and greater diffusion of this technology in this region which holds significant potential for CSP".

 Potential for Green House Gas (GHG) reduction: The proposed projects will avoid about 1.7 million tons of carbon dioxide per year from the energy sectors of the countries.
 If the program is successful and replicated, the global benefits will be far larger.
 The transformational objective of this investment plan is served by accelerating cost reduction for a technology that could become least-cost globally, and then be replicated in other countries with high GHG emissions.